agural/Photuris/README.md

 $ make clean
 </pre>

-1. If you need to reflash the fuses, run `$ make fuse`.
+1. If you need to reflash the fuses, run `$ sudo make fuse`.

 #### Download using bootloader
 1. `cd` to the `Photuris` directory.
 1. Modify `src/photuris.ino` to whatever you want the flashlight to do.
-1. Connect the flashlight to a micro USB and make sure the ID pin is floating (NOT tied to ground).
+1. Connect the flashlight to your computer through a μUSB cable.
+Make sure the ID pin is floating (NOT tied to ground).
 1. Run:

 <pre>
 $ make all
-$ make bootload
+$ sudo make bootload
 $ make clean
 </pre>